 Shopping in Japan

-There are a few things to keep in mind when shopping in Tokyo and the rest of Japan.
+There are a few things to keep in mind when shopping in Tokyo or Osaka and the rest of Japan.
 When I visited for the first time, one of the things I was told was to try EVERYTHING in the vending machines!
 Whether it is a hot beverage, something to eat, or a unique Japanese souvenir, I had great fun checking out the vending machines and making my first purchase!

 The Japanese currency is the Japanese Yen and 1 USD is about 112 JPY.
 You can check out exact exchange rates here.